Online identity: LinkedIn and more

 Bottom line: Provide relevant materials in the manner requested by the employer.
 Realize that not all employers are willing or have time to look at these materials.
 These are tools, but not the whole story.

-Photos should not appear on a hard copy resume unless you're applying for an acting or theatrical position where appearance is a bona fide (genuine) occupational qualification, also called B.F.O.Q.
+Photos should not appear on a hard copy resume unless you're applying for an acting or theatrical position, or other work where appearance is a bona fide (genuine) occupational qualification, also called B.F.O.Q.
 In that case you would be submitting photos by the standards currently in place in the performing arts field.

 Don't post a non-professional photo!